 Assertions

-Once a response has been returned from the request, an assertion will be evaluated to verify if value in the response satisfies the requirements.
+Once a response has been returned from the request, assertions are evaluated against the JSON response body to verify expected values.

 The assertion is written as a list item (ordered or unordered list) in the following syntax: